 Standard Intraperitoneal Chemotherapy

-Prior to IP chemotherapy being administered, a port must be placed to allow the medicine to be infused into the abdominal cavity.
-The port is placed in the abdomen during a surgical procedure, either in the operating room during surgery to debulk a tumor, or by an interventional radiology team if no surgery is being done or there are complications during surgery.
+Before IP chemotherapy is given, a port must be placed to give the medicine.
+The port is placed in the abdomen during a surgical procedure, either in the operating room during surgery to debulk a tumor, or by an interventional radiology team if no surgery is being done.
 The port is placed underneath the skin and then sutured to the ribs.
 You can feel the port under the skin.
-There is a tube that extends from the port, into the peritoneal cavity.
-Typically a port can be used just 24 hours after it is placed, as long as there are no complications and the port is functioning properly.
+There is a tube that goes from the port into the peritoneal cavity.
+Often, a port can be used just 24 hours after it is placed.

-Once your port is accessed your nurse will start your infusion.
+Your infusion will be started.
 Infusions can last anywhere from 30 minutes to 3 hours.
-The fluid infused may be only chemotherapy or a combination of chemotherapy and an IV fluid, depending upon the ordered medications.
-It is important that you remain still during the infusion to keep the needle from becoming dislodged from your port.
-You may be required to lay flat or keep your head and back only slightly elevated.
-Because you are lying flat and are having fluid introduced into a cavity within your belly the pressure of the fluid may press against your diaphragm and lungs and cause you to feel short of breath.
-You may also feel some discomfort, like a fullness after eating a large meal.
-It is important to notify your nurse if you become short of breath or the pressure is becoming intolerable.
+You may have only chemotherapy or a combination of chemotherapy and an IV fluid put through your port.
+You need to stay still during the infusion to keep the needle from moving.
+If you need to lay on your back during the infusion, the pressure of the fluid may press against your diaphragm and lungs and cause you to feel short of breath.
+You may also feel some discomfort, like fullness after eating a large meal.
+It is important to tell your nurse if you become short of breath or if you are very uncomfortable.

-After your infusion is complete, the needle will be removed from your port.
-You will likely be instructed to change your position every 15 minutes for 1-2 hours.
-This is important so that the chemotherapy is evenly distributed within your peritoneal cavity.
-The chemotherapy will be absorbed into your peritoneal cavity.
-How often you receive IP chemotherapy will depend on your treatment plan.
+After your infusion is done, the needle will be removed from your port.
+You will likely be told to change your position every 15 minutes for 1-2 hours.
+This is important so that the chemotherapy comes in contact with any cancer cells.
+The chemotherapy is not removed and will be absorbed into your peritoneal cavity.

 Hyperthermic Intraperitoneal Chemotherapy

-During surgery to debulk a tumor, cancer cells may be left behind in the abdomen.
-HIPEC is administered to directly kill these cells after surgery.
-The chemotherapy is warmed because it is thought that heat helps break down and eliminate cancer cells more effectively.
+During surgery to debulk a tumor, cancer cells may be left behind and HIPEC is used to kill these cells.
+The chemotherapy is warmed because it is thought that heat helps break down and eliminate cancer cells better.

-- Side effects can include nausea, vomiting, electrolyte imbalance, abdominal pain, and kidney injury.
-Some patients will experience low blood counts (called myelosuppression), which may be caused by IP chemotherapy.
+Side effects can include nausea, vomiting, electrolyte imbalance, abdominal pain, and kidney injury.
+Some patients will have low blood counts (called myelosuppression), which may be caused by IP chemotherapy.
 It is also possible to have issues with your port, like infection, pain, and trouble infusing the chemotherapy because the catheter is bent.

-Please ask your provider-specific questions regarding treatment with IP chemotherapy.
+Your provider will be able to answer your questions about treatment with IP chemotherapy.
 Always report any side effects during and after your treatment to your provider or nurse.
-Intraperitoneal chemotherapy is not an appropriate treatment for everyone so please consult with your provider.

 Goodman M.D. et al. Chemotherapy for intraperitoneal use: a review of hyperthermic intraperitoneal chemotherapy and early post-operative intraperitoneal chemotherapy.
 Journal of Gastrointestinal Oncology.
 2016.
 Feb; 7(1): 45-47.